PetervanLunteren/object_detection_tutorial/README.md

 cd ..
 cd object_detection
 ```
-After all these steps your folder will look something like this:
+After all these steps your folder will look like this:
 ```
 object_detection
 	|--- data